Welcome to Cranleigh Gardens Medical Centre & Westonzoyland Surgery

 We are experiencing difficulties with our phone system at the present time.
 This unfortunately can end up in the line going dead and patients/staff being cut off.
 We are doing our best to rectify this situation and apologise for any distress this may cause anybody.
 We will do our best to call patients back in the event of this happening.
 Please bear with us.
 Thank you.

 A message from the Partners at Cranleigh Gardens Medical Centre

-As you are all aware, we are in unprecedented times.
-We are very sorry that we have had to cancel many planned appointments.
-However we are in the middle of a public health emergency that requires us all to work together to slow the spread of the Covid-19 virus.
-For now, the majority of appointments will be over the telephone.
+As you are all aware, we are in unprecedented times, we are in the middle of a public health emergency that requires us all to work together to slow the spread of the Covid-19 virus.
+Due to the coronavirus outbreak how you contact us will be different at the moment.
+This is to limit face-to-face contact whenever possible and help stop the spread of coronavirus.
+For now, the majority of appointments will be over the telephone but we remain open and if you need to see your GP please ring us on (01278) 433335.
 Urgent cases will be brought to the surgery for assessment but this will be discussed on an individual basis.
 We would urge all patients to attend the surgery ONLY if you have a planned appointment.
 This is a measure to protect all of our patients.
-There may be a time where we can only deal with urgent queries and we will let you know if this becomes the case.
 It is of vital importance that we all listen to Public Health Advice regarding social distancing and self isolation for those who have symptoms or who have symptoms within the household.
 It is the only way of slowing the spread and protecting our loved ones.
 Everyone here at Cranleigh Gardens is working very hard to serve our patients and our community and we would appreciate your understanding during this difficult time.
 Many thanks.
-Stay safe, stay home and please look out for each other.
+Stay safe, and please look out for each other.

 Drs S Pal, A Pal, C Dillon and A Tottenham